R-Z-W/ZenkiWhiteley_T1A2/README.md

 # Welcome!
 ## To My Portfolio Webstite
 As an aspiring developer, the purpose of this site is to showcase the skills and knowledge, that I have accumulated whilst attending a full stack developer bootcamp by Coder Academy.
-What I would like to achieve is to demonstrate, to potential future employees and/or clients, what I can offer to their projects.
+What I would like to achieve is a demonstration, to potential future employees and/or clients, what I can offer to their projects.

 ## Links
 - [Website](https://effortless-unicorn-d35adc.netlify.app/)